Keep Dorset Buzzing

 Take action to help wildlife

-Buy local produce and reduce your food miles to shrink your environmental footprint.
+Buy local produce, eat more plant-based foods and reduce your food miles to shrink your environmental footprint.

 By providing safe places for hedgehogs to live, you’re much more likely to see these prickly creatures in your garden.